unspecworks/delta-omega/README.md

 - [ ] Remove ble signal port's notch. for easy cover printing.
 - [x] Support hand solder. (maybe need to adding bottom plate)
 - [x] Support Kailh PG1316s for alternative switches. (merging two foot prints if possible)

+#### Aug 19 Update

+* **Reset Switch**

+  Changed the upward-facing SMD reset switch to a side-facing SMD switch and moved it right next to the power switch.

+* **PCB Options**

+  Planning to upload multiple PCB choices.
+The default thickness will be 1.6 mm, but users can opt for a 0.8 mm PCB with an additional 0.8 mm cover layer (PCB or CFRP) to build in their preferred style.

+* **Soldering Versions**

+  Will upload both an all-SMD version and a hand-solder–friendly version of the PCB.

+* **Wired Support**

+  Completely removed wired support.
+However, TX and RX pins are left unused, and I left space for a USB-C receptacle footprint.
+Anyone who wants wired can add the footprint and modify the case accordingly.

+* **BLE Reception**

+  BLE reception is generally fine, but I’ve made some extra improvements just in case.

 #### Aug 17 Update

 * **Switch Footprint**